This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Belle (Emma Watson), a bright, beautiful and independent young woman, is taken prisoner by a beast (Dan Stevens) in its castle.
 Despite her fears, she befriends the castle’s enchanted staff and learns to look beyond the beast’s hideous exterior, allowing her to recognize the kind heart and soul of the true prince that hides on the inside.

-I enjoyed watching this film, even though it was a little over two hours long.
+I attended the press screening a few days before “Beauty and the Beast” was released.
+I really enjoyed watching this film — even though it was a little over two hours long.
 After memorizing the movie with my kids years ago, I was looking forward to knowing some of the lines.
 The movie stayed close to the original story enough for me to know some of the dialogue word for word.
 I also loved knowing the songs.
 I probably wasn’t the only one mouthing them during the movie.
 There are a few new songs incorporated into this version, but I didn’t find them moving or memorable.

 The magic of Disney is woven through this beautiful live-action version without overtaking the storyline with over-the-top effects or cheap 3D tricks.
 Though watching it in 3D really added to the impressive sets.